daoshengmu/cpp11Practice/README.md

     - SSO is implemented while capacity is no more than 15 characters
     - Moves are no faster than copies

-Item30: Familiarize yourself with perfect forwarding failure cases
+Item 30: Familiarize yourself with perfect forwarding failure cases
   - Forwarding: one function passes its parameters to another function
     - Only reference parameters should be considered.
   - Perfect forwarding: don’t just forward objects, but also forward their salient characteristics